Is it for you?

 - Academic trajectory: Tie your current academic plan, proposed study abroad experience, and future career goals into one strong narrative that makes the case for your Boren Scholarship to this particular country studying a specific language.

 - Strong letters of reference: The strongest letters of recommendation come from faculty members who can comment specifically on your preparation to complete your proposed study abroad program and can link your specific area of interest to U.S. national security.
 The application requires two letters of reference (a third is optional).
 You should only include a third letter if you believe it will contribute something new and compelling to your application.

 Check out the Boren’s webinars on YouTube, including general info sessions on the full program and more targeted session on choosing programs, etc.

 Explore JHU and NFP Resources

-All interested applicants will be enrolled in JHU’s Boren Blackboard site, which contains, among other resources, the JHU Boren Guidelines.
+All interested applicants will be enrolled in JHU’s Boren Canvas site, which contains, among other resources, the JHU Boren Guidelines.
 These provide in-depth advice for completing the application and a snapshot of the entire process.
-Contact Mariam Banahi to be added to this Blackboard site.
+Contact NFP to be added to this site in the fall/winter.